Pagination

 @strawberry_django.type(models.Fruit, pagination=True)class Fruit: name: auto

-@strawberry.typeclass Query: fruits: list[Fruit] = strawberry_django.field()
+@strawberry.typeclass Query: fruits: list[Fruit] = strawberry_django.field() Would produce the following schema:

 type Fruit { name: String!}